Risky Business -They’re Buying American Front Men

 The American they hire comes with paperwork – a functioning LLC in their name, a working bank account, and a residential US internet address, so every login looks like it comes from the US.

 And why would they want Americans?
 It’s simple.
-High-risk international merchants with high fraud rates can buy the Americans to hide their fraud.
+High-risk international merchants can buy the Americans to hide their risky business.

 “You’re Actually Getting Paid To Just Live Here?”

-IBOCore is on the hunt for American’s that want to make a few bucks by setting themselves up as a merchant
+IBOCore is on the hunt for Americans who want to make a few bucks by setting themselves up as merchants.

-The videos that are now all over Facebook might sound enticing to someone who is looking to earn a few extra bucks in “passive income” each month.
+The videos that are now all over Facebook might sound enticing to someone looking to earn a few extra bucks in “passive income” each month, but they’re also a trap that could land them in serious hot water.

 In exchange for giving their identity and bank accounts to some random high-risk merchant overseas, they’re promised a cut of whatever the merchant can process through the accounts in their name.